Guide to Project Management Leadership

-In this whiteboard session, Jennifer Bridges shares the The Top Ten Traits of a Great Leader.
+In this whiteboard session, Jennifer Bridges, PMP, shares her Top 10 Traits of a great project leader.

 Hello, I’m Jennifer Bridges (formerly Whitt), Director at ProjectManager.com.
 Welcome today to our whiteboard session on one of my favorite topics, The Top Ten Traits of a Great Leader.
 Have you ever walked into your project and looked around, and no one’s there?
 Well, by chance, if that’s ever happened to you and it’s happened to most all of us, then you’re probably not leading your team.
 If no one’s there, you’re not leading your team.